How voice and local search optimization can help you reach your displaced market.

 However, if you happen to be the closest Chinese restaurant to the searcher, but Google can’t parse that data from your website, other restaurants will show up first—you will be digitally invisible.
 This is why local search optimization is so vital right now—you can’t afford to miss anyone who might be looking for you or your offerings.

 By following some basic best practices for local SEO, you can ensure key information on your site is indexed by Google in the context of your location.
-This includes things like your business name, address, and phone number, but can also extend to your hours and your service offerings.
+This includes things like your business name, address, and phone number of your company, but can also extend to your hours and your service offerings.
 Additionally, you will be able to highlight vital information about changes to your operations in light of the ever-changing pandemic.

 A recent survey indicates that 58% of U.S. consumers have used voice to find information on a local business, with 74% of those consumers doing so on a weekly basis.
 Other surveys have shown that the top uses for voice include: getting directions (65%), making a phone call (51%), searching for a business (47%), or researching a product or service (44%)—all activities highly relevant to local business.